sonic2kk/steamtinkerlaunch/README.md

 `yay -S steamtinkerlaunch`

 [![Packaging status](https://repology.org/badge/vertical-allrepos/steamtinkerlaunch.svg)](https://repology.org/project/steamtinkerlaunch/versions)

+## Community
+Feel free to contribute to the project - there are many possibilites to do so:
+- implement new features
+- make good bugreports
+- suggest new features
+- maintain a package for your distribution
+- add translations
+- add your tinkered tweaks
+- discuss it anywhere
+- discuss it on Reddit [/r/SteamTinkerLaunch/](https://www.reddit.com/r/SteamTinkerLaunch/)

 ## Quickstart
 When **stl** is started for the first time it will create its default [configuration](#Configuration) structure.